wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 software.
 However, you can access remote servers on which the software that implements the algorithm is installed so that you can use it over the network.
-This is provided by the company that develops the fancy algorithm, as an advertising of its capabilities.
+This is provided by the company that develops the fancy algorithm, as an advertisement of its capabilities.
 The fancy algorithm performs **1000 GFlop** of work on the 100 MB image.

 The following pictures depicts this setup: